Tag Archives: Rosalind Russell

 Grade: A-

-The film perfectly depicts summertime in a tiny town.
-Set in Kansas, it is a slice-of-life story that tells what life was like in middle America during the 1950s, trials, and tribulations notwithstanding.
+The film perfectly depicts summertime in a tiny town in Kansas.
+It is a slice-of-life story about life in middle America during the 1950s, despite its trials and tribulations.

 He is a hunky former college football player and exudes sexuality.